gh1mau/pqc_migration/content/phase_1.md

 *Figure 2: Example of Phase 1 scanning single target.*

 ### 2. Final Output
 A success message indicating the CSV generation is complete.

 ![Phase 1 Scan Screenshot](./img/phase1_sc3.png)

 *Figure 3: After the scan completes, the tool generates the output file **pqc_inventory_output.csv** inside the `reports/` directory.
 The folder also contains `x.x.x.x_live_hosts.txt`, which lists all discovered live hosts.*

 ### 3. Video Demo
 See the tool in action scanning a live environment.

-poc1
+*(Video Demo Coming Soon)*

 ---